miro-jelaska/timer-for-competition/README.md

 Timer was used on _(this list may become outdated)_:
 * Microsoft ImagineCup final (27.3.2014., [FESB](https://www.fesb.unist.hr/))
 * DUMP Young Programmers Association - Internship competition (2015., [DUMP](http://www.dump.hr/))

+# Contact
+Have some questions or want to give a feedback?
+You can send me a <a href="mailto:mjelaska.public@gmail.com">an email ✉️</a>

+**NOTE:** Do you like it?
+Show it by giving a ⭐️. 🚀